rehanvdm/cdk-express-pipeline/README.md

 ## Usage

 The `ExpressStack` extends the `cdk.Stack` class and has a very similar signature, only taking an extra `stage` parameter.
-There ara multiple ways to build your pipeline, see the alternative expand sections.
+There ara multiple ways to build your pipeline, it involves creating the Pipeline, adding Waves, Stages and Stacks to your Stages and then calling `.synth()` on the Pipeline.
+See the alternative expand sections for other methods.

-Stack Definition:
+**Stack Definition:**

 ```typescript
   class StackA extends ExpressStack {